socialvibe/truex-ctv-web-reference-app/README.md

 ## Infillion Interactive Ads

-The CSAI implementation demonstrates both types of Infillion interactive ads:
+Both implementations demonstrate both types of Infillion interactive ads:

 ### TrueX Ads
 TrueX ads present an **interactive choice card** where users can **opt-in** to engage with branded content.
 The user makes an active choice to interact with the ad.
 If the user completes the interaction, they earn an **ad credit that skips the entire ad break**, and the main video resumes immediately.
 If the user opts out or ignores the choice card, standard fallback ads play instead.